 By default, it's set to link.
 If you want to, you can set the option with one of the other two values.
 This is done by adding the option to the LocalSettings.php file.
 For example, if you add the following on a new line at the end of LocalSettings.php:

 all pages that belong to a content namespace and are not redirects will be counted as articles.

 Keep in mind that after you change the article count method, in order for existing pages that meet the new condition to be counted as articles you should update the site statistics.
 This can be done by executing the script initSiteStats.php.
 For more information check out the article on how to update the site statistics in MediaWiki.

 Note that in MediaWiki versions older than 1.24 the $wgArticleCountMethod option is set to null.
 In these versions there's also an option $wgUseCommaCount.
 This option is set to false by default which means that pages should contain a link to be counted as articles; if it's set to true, then they should contain a comma to be considered articles.
 Of course, if the option $wgArticleCountMethod is set to a different value than null, then this other option will not matter.
 The option $wgUseCommaCount is removed in version 1.24 and newer ones.

 If you haven't edited the LocalSettings.php file and you don't know where it is, you can find it in the root MediaWiki directory on your MediaWiki hosting account.
 Assuming that the application is installed directly in the public_html directory (making the frontend URL yourdomain.com), then the path to the file on the account in relation to that directory will be public_html/LocalSettings.php.
 One way for HostKnox customers to edit files is with the file manager of the Pixie control panel.
 Another way is to download the file on your local computer, edit it with a text editor (e.g. Notepad ++) and upload it back overwriting the old file.

 Was this answer helpful?

-- How to disable temporarily the deletion and restoration of uploaded files in MediaWiki
+- How to disable the options for user preferences in MediaWiki